NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 - How have alcohol consumption numbers changed during the 2010s, worldwide?
 - How has alcohol consumption changed during the 2010s in the USA?
 - Have any other interesting trends occurred in alcohol consumption over time?

+### Tools Used
+- Microsoft Excel, for data cleaning and viewing.
+- MySQL, for making queries on the dataset to narrow down the data for analysis.
+- Microsoft PowerBI, for creating the interactive report for visualization.
+- Rstudio, for further analysis.